CatGuyMoment/silly-utils/README.md

 ### Send Multiple Messages with a Delay

 To send multiple messages with a delay between each one, use the `!and` command followed by the delay in seconds and then the messages, separated by commas.
-For example, `!and 3 Hello, How are you?, Goodbye!` will send "Hello", "How are you?", and "Goodbye!" with a delay of 3 seconds between each message.
+For example, `!and(3; Hello; How are you?; Goodbye!)` will send "Hello", "How are you?", and "Goodbye!" with a delay of 3 seconds between each message.

 **Usage:** `!and(` `message1`; `message2`; `...)`